All Products

 Command description

-Perform a nearest-neighbor query on a specified vector (VECTOR) across multiple vector indexes.
+Searches for the nearest neighbors of a specified vector across multiple vector indexes.

-• vector: the vector used for the nearest-neighbor query.
+• vector: The query vector for the nearest-neighbor query.

-• filter_string: the filter conditions.
-For more information, see the description of TVS.KNNSEARCH.
+• filter_string: The filter conditions.
+For more information, see the description in TVS.KNNSEARCH.

-• param_key and param_value: operational parameters for the query.
-For more information, see the description of TVS.KNNSEARCH.
+• param_key and param_value: The operational parameters for the query.
+For more information, see the description in TVS.KNNSEARCH.

 Example